 “The thing that impressed me was they asked for simple things; paddling a canoe or shooting a bow and arrow.
 I thought, ‘Yes, that’s easy, we can do that,’” Vera says.

 Camp Quality has not looked back since.

 In her seventeen years at the helm, Vera, with the unflinching support of her husband Brian, created Kids’ Camps, Family Camps and the Primary School Education Program.
-She helped communities launch their own Camp Qualitys, in other countries including Ireland, India and New Zealand.
-An indomitable leader, Vera raised funds and grew a dedicated crew of volunteers and despite losing 37 of the 38 children from that first Camp, never wavered from her vision of improving the ‘quality’ of kids with cancer’s lives, even though she couldn’t change the ‘quantity.’
+She helped communities launch their own Camp Qualitys, including overseas in Ireland, India and New Zealand.
+An indomitable leader, Vera raised funds and grew a dedicated crew of volunteers and, despite losing 37 of the 38 children from that first Camp, never wavered from her vision of improving the ‘quality’ of the lives of kids growing up with cancer, even though she couldn’t change the ‘quantity' of their lives.